Lori Lear Milne, The Collector of Taxes, welcomes you to the Town of Skaneateles Tax Office.

 Can I pay my taxes in partial payments?

 The Town of Skaneateles does accept partial payments.
-The first payment must be paid by the last day without penalty.
 Each partial payment must include the current penalty.
 Town and County tax can be paid in 4 payments.
 No partial payment if bill is less than $50.00.

 Can I pre-pay my town taxes?